Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/14-Bitonic-Sorting/README.md

 ### Profiling of $N=1024$ Bitonic Sort vs. `std::sort()`

-Once again we compare Bitonic SIMD Sorting against the `std::sort()` routine provided as part of the C++-17 standard library.
-The diagram below captured from Vitis Analyzer shows the average # of cycles for each algorithm.
-A total of 4 random sorting runs were made.
-The Bitonic sort takes 217,636 total cycles overall.
+Again, compare bitonic SIMD sorting with the `std::sort()` routine provided as part of the C++-17 standard library.
+The following diagram from Vitis Analyzer shows the average number of cycles for each algorithm with a total of four random sorting runs.
+The bitonic sort takes 217,636 total cycles overall.
 The `std::sort()` takes 3,157,482 cycles.
-This gives Bitonic SIMD sorting an advantage of ~14X over `std::sort()` for this larger array size.
+This gives bitonic SIMD sorting an advantage of ~14X over `std::sort()` for this larger array size.

 ![figure](images/bitonic-sort-n1024-profiling.png)